anton-kolyaev/pot-summer-25/README.md

 2.6 Grant access for `read:user`, `update:user`, `create:user`, `delete:user` (you can use this for search)

 1. Go to the test tab
-3.1 Here you need to copy the `CURL` request
+3.1 Here, you need to copy the `CURL` request
 ```bash
 curl --request POST \
   --url https://dev-urlink.us.auth0.com/oauth/token \